GaloisInc/crucible/doc/tutorial/tutorial.md

 interpret a result of "unsatisfiable" from the solver as an indication of the validity of the term.

-At the moment, SMT-Lib version 1 is best supported, though version 2 is implemented for a smaller number of primitives.
-Writing SMT-Lib files tends to work well only with terms constructed from LLVM or SBV input files.
-The JVM simulator and AIG reading code construct terms including primitives that the SMT-Lib exporter doesn't yet support.

 Compositional Proofs
 ====================